bmichas/lstm_project/README.md

 ### Train

-- To train just type in your terminal: python train.py
+- To train just type in your terminal: `python train.py`

 ### Predict

-- To predict just type in your terminal: python main.py
+- To predict just type in your terminal: `python main.py`

 ### DOCKER

 - To predict just type in your terminal: `docker build -t lstm_project .`
-- To run project: `docker run -it lsttm_project`
+- To run project: `docker run -it lstm_project`